GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 Test this by running an example game included in the `pygame` package:

-1. If you have been connected with SSH, you must now switch to the Raspberry Pi's HDMI output console--such as a monitor or a projector connected to the Raspberry Pi's HDMI port-- and log in there.
+1. If you have been connected with SSH, you must now switch to the Raspberry Pi's HDMI output console—such as a monitor or a projector connected to the Raspberry Pi's HDMI port—and log in there.

 1. Change to the directory containing the example application:

         cd community/tutorials/ar-subs

-1. Activate the python virtual environment:
+1. Activate the Python virtual environment:

         source venv/bin/activate

-1. Execute the pygame test game with:
+1. Execute the `pygame` test game:

         python3 -m pygame.examples.aliens